efefish/42C_L04-miniRT/README.md

     This program is to generate images using the Raytracing protocol.
     Those computer generated images will each represent a scene, as seen from a specific angle and position, defined by simple geometric objects, and each with its own lighting system.
+    (Minilibx is a small graphics library that can render something to the screen.)

 ## *Runnable Environment